Posted on Leave a comment

 Extra Flavors and Substitutions

-• Meatballs: You can use any any kind of meatballs such as beef, chicken ,etc
+• Tilapia: You can also use any kind of fish such as cod, halibut, or salmon

 • Supplement meals with additional snacks such as fresh veggies and fruit for additional daily caloric needs.
 You can use lime/lemon and olive oil in place of salad dressing